1Password/scim-examples/kubernetes/README.md

 If you are using an existing redis instance that's not running on `redis://redis:6379`, you can change the `OP_REDIS_URL` variable in `op-scim-config.yaml`.

 You would then omit the the `redis-*.yaml` files when deploying to your Kubernetes cluster.

+### JSON-formatted Logs

+You can set `OP_JSON_LOGS` to `1` if you would like the SCIM bridge to output logs in JSON format.
+This can be helpful if you are doing custom log ingestion in your environment.